In this example, we build a machine learning model to predict employee churn and help companies reduce staff turnover.

 5. Model selection

-The objective of model selection is to find the network architecture with the best generalization properties, that is, that which minimizes the error on the selected instances of the data set.
+The objective of model selection is to find the network architecture with the best generalization properties, that is, the one that minimizes the error on the selected instances of the data set.

-Order selection algorithms train several network architectures with a different number of neurons and select that with the smallest selection error.
+Order selection algorithms train several network architectures with a different number of neurons and select the one with the smallest selection error.

 The incremental order method starts with a small number of neurons and increases the complexity at each iteration.
 The following chart shows the training error (blue) and the selection error (orange) as a function of the number of neurons.